spydermahn1234/AromaInstaller/README.md

-# JDC AromaInstaller
+# TheCandyShop Vendor Installer

-Android 10
+ANDROID 11

 Included applications and links to download.